 For someone like me, finding a new salon to trust with my hair takes a lot of time, effort, and risk.
 I have had such a difficult time finding a good stylist that I often travel back to Florida from Atlanta to get my hair done.
+You’ll need to come up with some creative hair salon marketing ideas & strategies to drum up new clientele.

 1. Referral Discounts